kalpesh-fulpagare/admin_demo/README.md

 #### Run migration
 Check migration and comment/uncomment columns which are required as per the apps requirement.
-I wanted confirmable module to I uncommented following lines from the migration file
+I wanted confirmable module so I uncommented following lines from the migration file
 ```ruby
 ## Confirmable